Rhizomatica/sbitx-core/README.md

 The source simple_radio.c demonstrates how to use some of currently implemented features.
 The source ptt_on.c puts the radio in transmit mode in a desired frequency.

 This code expects the I2C bus to be kernel I2C interface.
-Make sure you have one of the dtoverlays in /boot/config.txt
+Make sure you have one of the dtoverlay lines below in /boot/config.txt

 For loading the I2C Bit-Banged (BB) driver in the appropriate sBitx pins, with kernel RTC clock driver loaded (for use as system clock, this is what I use):